 1. Pay attention to your baby’s latch

 The correct latching position is when the baby’s mouth is wide open, covering your areola and not just the nipple.
-This can be difficult when you have a flat nipple, so what you can do is squeeze your breast and push out the nipple to make it easier for your little one to suck.
-Once your baby is latched on, it would also be ideal if your baby’s nose touches your breast.
+This can be difficult when you have a flat nipple, so you can squeeze your breast and push out the nipple to make it easier for your little one to suck.
+Once your baby is latched on, it would also be ideal if your baby’s nose touching your breast.

-You can also try various breastfeeding positions such as cross-cradle, football hold, and side-lying.
+You can also try breastfeeding positions such as cross-cradle, football hold, and side-lying.

 2. Pumping breast milk before breastfeeding